Superdiffusion in random two dimensional system with time-reversal symmetry and long-range hopping: Classical conductance

-where $G(E, \mathbf{q})$ is the retarded Green function at energy $E$ and wavevector $\mathbf{q}$ defined in Eq. (\ref{eq:SGF}).
-The conductance diverges logarithmically at long distances.
-Below we evaluate its diverging part needed for the characteriztion of the phase transition both for the dipole - dipole interaction.
+\end{widetext} where $G(E, \mathbf{q})$ is the retarded Green function at energy $E$ and wavevector $\mathbf{q}$ defined in Eq. (\ref{eq:GrFun}).

+The conductance in Eq. (\ref{eq:SummCondS}) diverges logarithmically at small wavevectors $p$ corresponding to long distances.
+This divergence is caused by the divergence of the mean squared displacement $\int d^2\mathbf{r} V(r)^2r^2$ within the Fermi-Golden rule approach.
+At long distances the Fourier transform continuous representation becomes exact so the use of the hopping amplitude Fourier transform in the form of Eq. (\ref{eq:FourTr}) is completely justified.
+Below we evaluate analytically the diverging part needed for the characterization of the phase transition for the anisotropic dipole - dipole hopping.

-For the dipole-dipole hopping Eqs. (\ref{eq:dipdip}), (\ref{eq:DipFour}) the integral for the zeroth order conductance Eq. (\ref{eq:SummCondS}) diverges logarithmically at $q=0$.
-For the finite size $L$ the integral should be cutoff at the minimum value $q=\eta/L$, with the parameter $\eta \sim 1$ depending on the specific boundary conditions.
-Then the conductance tensor components in Eq. (\ref{eq:SummCondS}) can be evaluated with the logarithmic accuracy as $C_{xx}=c_{x}\ln(L/L_{0})$, $C_{yy}=c_{y}\ln(L/L_{0})$, $c_{xy}=c_{yx}=0$, where
+For the dipole-dipole hopping Eqs. (\ref{eq:dipdip}), (\ref{eq:FourTr}) the integral for the classical conductance Eq. (\ref{eq:SummCondS}) diverges logarithmically at $p=0$.
+Since this divergence takes place within the domain $q<p<1$ (for meaningful wavevectors $q>1/L$) the conductance tensor diverging components in Eq. (\ref{eq:SummCondS}) can be evaluated with the logarithmic accuracy as $C_{xx}=c_{x}\ln(1/q)$, $C_{yy}=c_{y}\ln(1/q)$, $c_{xy}=c_{yx}=0$, where \begin{widetext}